 The approach to renal injuries has changed over time, requiring diligent attention to recent literature.
 Namely, the tolerance for nonoperative or expectant management has increased, even in the most seriously injured kidneys, replacing the past tendency toward aggressive renorrhaphy.

 Most renal trauma occurs as a result of blunt trauma.
-Renal injuries may be generally divided into 3 groups: renal laceration, renal contusion, and renal vascular injury.
+Renal injuries may be generally divided into 3 groups: laceration, contusion, and vascular injury.
 All subsets of renal trauma require a high index of clinical awareness and prompt evaluation and management.

 The frequency of renal injury somewhat depends on the patient population being considered.
 Renal trauma accounts for approximately 3% of all trauma admissions and as many as 10% of patients who sustain abdominal trauma.